-Admission is free, and RSVP is required, (limit is two tickets per person).
+Admission is free, RSVP is required, space is limited.
+To register, visit TelevisionAcademy.com/power-of-tv/tickets.

 About the Television Academy Foundation